A little big smile

 According to a UNICEF study, there are more than 200 million street children in the world with an estimated 153 million orphaned children worldwide.

 Now let’s shift attention to Ghana where our foundation currently works.
 I don’t know who to blame for the children on our streets or at the orphanages.
 In fact, will anybody even own up to it?
-My agenda is not to discuss who to blame or who not to blame.
-What I know, is those who have made homes for some of the orphans and needy children should be commended.
+My agenda is not to apportion blame.
+I would rather want to commend those who have provided homes and shelters for some of the orphans and needy children.

-Truth is, some of the children we call orphans have been abandoned by their own parents.
+Truth is, some of the children we call orphans have been abandoned by their parents.

 In common usage, an orphan is a child who has lost both parents to death.
 But that is not the case for every orphan in Ghana.
 I am told the parents of some of these orphans intentionally left them at the doors of the orphanages when they were still babies.
 Reasons for the irresponsible actions include poverty, divorce, abuse, fear, and even traditional beliefs.